 I could feel his breath on my face, and my stomach fluttered as he twisted my hair around his fingers.

-"And I smelled your shampoo, and my head got fuzzy.
+"And I smelled your shampoo, and my head got fuzzy in a way it never had before.
 And I realized...
 She was right...
 I am an idiot."

 "Matt --" He silenced me as he pressed his lips against mine.
 I sighed and melted into him.

 I felt like my legs would give out, but his arms were already around my waist, holding me steady.
-I waited for my pulse to slow before I opened my eyes.
+The kiss was brief but long overdue, and I waited for my pulse to slow before opening my eyes.

 He brushed my hair from my face, and I remembered what he had said about my shampoo.
 I smiled, and he raised his eyebrows at me, quizzically.

 "My shampoo, huh?"
-I laughed, suddenly finding it hysterical.
+I laughed, suddenly finding the whole situation hysterical.
 "Well, man, Matt.
 If I'd only known that ten years ago."